sparkup/sparkup/README.md

 ## About

-We build flexible e-commerce solutions using Symfony, Vue.js and Docker.
+We build flexible custom solutions using Symfony, Vue.js and Docker.